fablabbcn/KUKAIO/README.md

 #### Arduino Shield

-We recommend the Electan Relay Control shield in order to simplify the work on optocoupler circuit below.
+We recommend the Electan Relay Control shield in order to simplify the work on the optocoupler circuit below.
 This provides 8 digital 0-24V outputs and 4 digital optoucoupled 0-24V inputs.

 http://www.electan.com/relay-control-shield-optoisolator-p-3266-en.html